 Pear-Shaped Rose-Cut Diamond Earrings In Foil-Backed Mountings, c.mid 20th Century.

 While the rose-cut moved in and out of the spotlight it never quite faded away.
 What's old is new again and a recent article in Modern Jeweler reports that a revival of the rose-cut has caused a crisis of supply and demand and cutters in India are racing to meet the need for rose-cuts to be used by twenty-first century designers.

 |“||The new love for rose cuts comes almost too late.
 The remaining population of vintage rose cuts has so dwindled that it is silly to hope that this style of cutting will ever come off the endangered species list.
 Vintage rose cuts are such rarities, especially clean ones in good shape, that designers hoard the few they can find until they have enough stones for pieces featuring them.||”|

-The Earliest and simplest Rose Cuts are no more then three or six facets ground onto a crystal tip with a flat bottom.
-They often where very flat stones and occasionally they are found with a rounded outline.
+The Earliest and simplest Rose Cuts are no more than three or six facets ground onto a crystal tip with a flat bottom.
+They often were very flat stones and occasionally they are found with a rounded outline.
 These stones appeared in the 16th century and their complexity increased in the centuries after their first arrival.
 The number of facets increased as well as their placing on the crown.
 Please note that all these illustrations represent schematic shapes.
-In reality Rose Cuts were hardly ever symmetrical and are usually found with rather irregular outlines.
+In reality, Rose Cuts were hardly ever symmetrical and are usually found with rather irregular outlines.